Dr Rehana Hewavisenti

 The Kirby Institute

-Dr Hewavisenti’s main goal is to continue her work in virology and cancer immunology, to better understand how we can better harness the immune system to prevent persistent disease and cancer development.
+Dr Hewavisenti’s main goal is to continue her work in virology, infectious disease and cancer immunology, to better understand how we can better harness the immune system to prevent persistent disease and cancer development.
 Dr Hewavisenti’s research experience to date has helped develop a strong multidisciplinary profile in translational immunology, T cell biology, molecular biology, and HPV-driven malignancies, where she has gained experience in numerous methodologies such as multi-parameter flow cytometry, multiplex immunohistochemistry and spatial transcriptomics.

 Within the Immunovirology and Pathogenesis Program at The Kirby Institute, her work revolves around translational immunology, T cell biology and HPV virally-driven cancer in immunocompromised individuals.